Hormones and Fat Loss: How Hormones Control Weight Gain and Fat Burning

 • disrupted sleep

-Many studies link high cortisol levels with abdominal fat gain.
+Many studies associate chronically elevated cortisol with abdominal fat gain.

 Leptin and Appetite Control

-It tells the brain when the body has enough energy.
+It helps signal to the brain when the body has enough stored energy and when appetite should decrease.

-Leptin resistance means the brain no longer responds correctly to leptin signals.
+Leptin resistance means the brain no longer responds effectively to leptin’s signals.
+This may contribute to:

 • constant hunger